71 Notable alumni of

 -

-Roy Norris Wood Jr. is an American stand-up comedian and actor who first became well known for his correspondent appearances on The Daily Show.
+Roy Norris Wood Jr. is an American stand-up comedian, actor, and writer who first became well known for his correspondent appearances on The Daily Show.
 Wood has been hosting the American adaptation of the news and entertainment panel show Have I Got News for You on CNN since September 2024.

 -